Cycling with knee osteoarthritis

 Cycling with knee osteoarthritis on a special needs bicycle

 Osteoarthritis is the most common form of arthritis.
-Cycling usually results in the least joint pain for people with knee osteoarthritis or knee arthritis.
+Cycling usually results in the least joint pain for people with knee osteoarthritis or kneearthritis.
 Cycling with knee arthritis means that your are active without stressing your knee joint.
 When you're cycling, your legs don't have to carry your weight.
 A special needs bike is a good option if you can't cycle on a regular bike with two wheels.
 Van Raam has several adapted bicycles that are suitable for people with a disability.
 The specializations of Van Raam are tricycles, mobility scooters, tandems, side-by-side tandems, wheelchair bikes, transport bikes, walking aids and low entry bikes or comfort bikes.
 On most Van Raam bicycles pedal support is optional, read more about this on the pedal support page.

 Take a look at the Van Raam special needs bicycles below.